volusion/element-documentation/explanations/what-is-element/README.md

 ### Speed

 We take speed seriously.
-Using state of the art Server Side Rendering (SSR) technologies, we archive the fastest experiences possible.
+Using state of the art Server Side Rendering (SSR) technologies, we achieve the fastest experiences possible.

 ### SEO